Dim25/fastrepl/docs/advanced_usage/dealing_with_bias.md

 > However, they also favor other models and GPT-3.5 does not favor itself.
 Due to limited data and small differences, our study cannot determine whether the models exhibit a self-enhancement bias.
 Conducting a controlled study is challenging because we cannot easily rephrase a response to fit the style of another model without changing the quality.

+Additionally, this tendency can be observed in [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
+When the evaluator is `GPT-4`, the ranking is as follows: `Claude 2 > ChatGPT > Claude`.
+However, when `Claude` serves as the evaluator, the ranking changes to `Claude > Claude 2 > ChatGPT`.

 ### Solution
 `fastrepl` uses [`litellm`](https://github.com/BerriAI/litellm) under the hood, which allows you to use any model you want.